-BVES does not have any self-identified HFRAs that are outside the CPUC's HFTD.
-BVES will continue to assess if the HFTD-2 and HFDT-3 boundaries need adjustment in 2023.
+BVES will continue to assess if the HFTD-2 and HFTD-3 boundaries need adjustment in 2023 and beyond.

 6.4.1.1 Geospatial Maps of Areas with Heightened Risk of Fire

 The electrical corporation must evaluate the outputs from its risk modeling to identify top risk areas within its HFRA (independent of where they fall with respect to the HFTD).
 The electrical corporation must provide geospatial maps of these areas.